Grinton

-Grinton is a small village and civil parish in the Yorkshire Dales, in the Richmondshire district of North Yorkshire, England.
+Grinton is a small village and civil parish in the Yorkshire Dales, North Yorkshire, England.
 Close to Reeth and Fremington, it lies 15 km west of Richmond on the B6270 road.

 On 5 July 2014, the Tour de France Stage 1 from Leeds to Harrogate passed through the village.
 The route would have been repeated, if not for the changing of the route due to high rainfall, in the Men's road race in the 2019 UCI World Championships going through the climb Grinton moor, which lasted for 3 km at an average gradient of 7%.

+History

+The name Grinton derives from the Old English grēnetūn meaning 'green settlement'.

+The manor of Grinton existed prior to the Norman conquest of 1066.
+Under William the Conqueror, it passed to Alan Rufus, and then to the family of Walter de Cantilupe.
+The manor came under the ownership of Bridlington Priory until the dissolution of the monasteries when it came into the hands of the Swale family.

+Humphrey Wharton operated lead mining in the area in the 17th century.
+There was a deer park west of the village, commemorated in the name Deer Park Cottages, which was owned by the Wharton family.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 St Andrew's church

 Often called "The Cathedral of the Dales", Grinton church is dedicated to St Andrew and was for centuries the main church for the whole of upper Swaledale, with many burials coming from miles away.
 The bodies were carried as much as 16 miles down the valley along the footpath from Keld, now known as the Corpse Way or corpse road, in wicker coffins.
 Several long stones, located at intervals along the path, traditionally called "coffin stones", are said to be where the coffin would have been set down while the pallbearers rested.

 Fragments of the old Norman church remain, including the font and the tower arch, which dates from the late 12th century.
 Other parts of the building date from the late 13th or early 14th century, and the pulpit is Jacobean, but St Andrew's is now mainly a 15th-century rebuild.